michalmonday/CSV-Parser-for-Arduino/README.md

 # Testing
 It was tested with Esp8266.
 `ESP.getFreeHeap()` function was used to check for possible memory leak.

+# To do
-I also examined how memory space efficient it is.
+Examine how memory space efficient it is.
+Check how much space it takes.